openskies-sh/aerobridge/README.md

 ## LICENCE

-Aerobridge is licenced as a BSL licence popularized by other products such as [CockroachDB](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html) and [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry).
+Aerobridge is licensed under a BSL license popularized by other products such as [CockroachDB](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html) and [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry).
 Basically, it means the following:

-- You cannot offer a commercial version of Aerobridge's service to third parties, if you want to do this, you will need an agreement with Openskies (the license grant restriction)
+- You cannot offer a commercial version of Aerobridge that third parties can access, if you want to do this, you will need an agreement with Openskies (the license grant restriction)
 - After 36 months, the code becomes Apache-2.0 licensed (the conversion period)

-If you want to host / run Aerobridge inside your company for your own assets and compliance, you are free to do so without any concerns or restrictions.
-As is said in the Sentry FAQ, this comes down to “if you are not providing a competing service to Aerobridge while using Aerobridge the open-source project, you’re good.”
+If you want to host / run Aerobridge inside your company, you are free to do so without any concerns or restrictions.
+As is said in the Sentry FAQ, this comes down to “if third parties cannot access your infrastructure that uses Aerobridge the open-source project, you’re good.”
 If you want to do this, you will need an agreement from Openskies.

 ## Logo source / Credit